 Another common concern when giving cinnamon to babies is the amount which is given, since some cultures use the spice as a medicinal supplement.
 "Cinnamon has a long history of being used in traditional and complementary medicines for anti-inflammatory properties.
 Studies have not shown any benefit to using cinnamon per the NIH NCCIH (National Center for Complementary and Integrative Health), and the safety of high doses of cinnamon have not been evaluated in infants and children and is not recommended," Tucker says.
 "Cinnamon, either the powdered spice or essential oil, should not be used for any specific health conditions, but can be enjoyed as a great way to flavor your babies' foods without sugar."

-Although cinnamon rarely causes allergic reactions, consuming large quantities can lead to some unwanted side effects, according to Ilyse Schapiro, MS, RDN, in private practice in New York and Connecticut.
+Although cinnamon rarely causes allergic reactions, according to Healthline, consuming large quantities can lead to some unwanted side effects, says Ilyse Schapiro, MS, RDN, in private practice in New York and Connecticut.
 "Allergies to cinnamon in babies are rare, but large doses can cause stomach upset (diarrhea, vomiting, stomach cramps), or irritations on the skin (hives, rash, itchiness, or redness) or mouth (tingling or itching)," Schapiro tells Romper.
 So, you'll want to make sure that you are closely monitoring how much cinnamon you're giving your baby.